Stinky Chimneys

 Creosote

 Stop dealing with foul odors coming from your fireplace.
+We have effective solutions that work.
 Contact Lords Chimney and let a certified professional inspect your chimney and start enjoying your heating appliance once more.

 Every time you burn wood in your fireplace or wood stove, condensation forms on your chimney’s flue.
 That condensation forms a dark, tar-like, highly combustible substance called creosote.
 When creosote builds up in your chimney, it can lead to a damaging and dangerous chimney fire, or it can force carbon dioxide back into your home, endangering your family.